thisispraneethm/ClaroDB/README.md

 The application is divided into several focused workspaces:

-*   **About**: An overview of the application's features and technology.
+*   **About**: An overview of the application's features, privacy-first architecture, and technology.
 *   **Demo Workspace**: The perfect place to start.
 A sandbox environment pre-loaded with sample sales data to explore the app's full capabilities without needing your own files.
 *   **Analyze File**: The primary workspace for single-file analysis.
-Upload your data, review its profile, and start a conversation.
+Upload your data, review its structure, and start a conversation.
 *   **Engineer & Join**: A powerful workspace for data modeling.
-Upload multiple files, define join conditions between them, and query the combined result.
+Upload multiple files, define join conditions on a visual canvas, and query the combined result.
-*   **Enterprise DB**: A "Coming Soon" feature demonstrating how ClaroDB could securely connect to live enterprise databases.
+*   **Enterprise DB**: A simulated workspace demonstrating how ClaroDB can connect to live enterprise databases.
+Explore a pre-defined schema, build joins, and run queries.

 ## 🛠️ Technology Stack